nbena/LibraryManager/roadmap.md

 # Roadmap and TODOS

 -   [x] testing seat reservation adding and deleting
--   [ ] implementing a viewer for details, only when I really need it
+-   [x] implementing a viewer for details, only when I really need it
--   [ ] adding the import search functionalities
+-   [x] adding the import search functionalities
--   [ ] ...
+-   [ ] replace BasicBookView with one with 'reserve'